-HIS 103Western Civilization II3 creditsSpringA continuation of Western Civilization I from early modern times to the present.
+A continuation of Western Civilization I from early modern times to the present.

-HIS 106United States History I3 creditsFallThis course examines the history of the United States from the Age of Exploration to the eve of the Civil War.
-Emphasis will be placed on the growth of political, social and economic institutions during the nation's infancy.Fall field.
-Specific professions will be explored through the use of lectures, discussions and guest speakers.
-General concepts relating to health care will be covered, including ethics, interdisciplinary communication, organization of health care institutions, professionalism, patient/resident rights and the continuum of health and illness.
+HIS 106 United States History I 3 credits

+This course examines the history of the United States from the Age of Exploration to the eve of the Civil War.
+Emphasis will be placed on the growth of political, social and economic institutions during the nation's infancy.